BOND ETFS and RISING RATES

 Everyone has an idea about how the Stock market works.

-For long term investors, understanding the way they work, in a rising interest rate environment, can help (at the very least) answering key questions:
+For long-term investors, understanding the way Bond ETFs work, in a rising interest rate environment, can help, at the very least, answering some key questions:

 You don't need a price when you trade a Bond

 You see, this is the main one misconception.